Stabilized material point methods for coupled large deformation and fluid flow in porous materials: Numerical examples

 As for the material parameters, we assign a bulk modulus of $K = 15$ kPa, a Poisson's ratio of $\nu=0.3$, an initial permeability of 10$^{-14}$ m$^2$, and an initial porosity of 0.5.
 In this problem, the permeability is related to porosity change as Eq.~\eqref{eq:kozeny-carman}.
 The dynamic viscosity of the fluid is $\mu_{f}=10^{-6}$ kPa$\cdot$s.
 The mass densities of the solid and fluid phases are assigned as $\rho_{s}=2.6$ Mg/m$^3$ and $\rho_{w}=1.0$ Mg/m$^3$, respectively.

-We begin the problem by applying the gravitational force at $t=0$ and proceed to the consolidation stage with an initial time increment $\Delta{t}=0.1$ s.
+We begin the problem by applying the gravitational force at $t=0$ and proceed to the consolidation stage with an initial time increment $\Del{t}=0.1$ s.
 The time increment is multiplied by a factor of 1.2 after each time step.
+This time stepping scheme is intended to efficiently simulate the increasingly slow consolidation process while still capturing the early phase of the consolidation process accurately.
 To examine the sensitivity of numerical solution to spatial discretization, we consider two levels of discretization: one using 6,400 material points placed on 256 square elements ($h=0.125$ m) in the background grid, and the other using 16,384 material points with 1,024 square elements ($h=0.0625$ m).
 For both cases, we simulate the problem until the excess pore pressure becomes fully dissipated.

 Figure~\ref{fig:self-weight-consolidation-undrained} shows standard and stabilized MPM solutions of excess pore pressure fields immediately after gravity loading.
 One can see that the standard MPM solutions again exhibit checkerboard pressure oscillations, irrespective of the level of spatial discretization.
 The stabilized MPM solutions, by contrast, are free of these spurious oscillations and show converging results upon refinement.
 It is noted that these solutions have been obtained under a completely undrained condition in which the lower diagonal block of the Jacobian matrix is strictly zero.
 Therefore, these results confirm that the stabilized MPM formulation performs well even under the most stringent undrained condition.